-5. General Information Concerning the Assignment of Watch Standers and LNOs
+5. General Information Concerning the Assignment of Watch Standers and LNOs a.

-- a.
 Organization of the Watch.
 The watch force is built around a core of permanent staff members from the Operations and Plans Division of the G-3/5.
-This core staff is supplemented by watch standers and LNOs drawn from across the MCIEAST-MCB CAMLEJ Staff and the tenant commands.
+This core staff is supplemented by watch standers and LNO's drawn from across the MCIEAST-MCB CAMLEJ Staff, components, and the tenant commands.
 When the OC is staffed for 24-hour operations, the watch force is divided to form two identical watch sections, one "Day Watch" and one "Night Watch."
-Each watch section stands one 12-hour watch rotation during each 24-hour period. - b.
-Each tasked staff section/agency/unit will provide relief for their personnel in the event 24-hour EOC operations are required.
-Relief personnel are assigned to the EOC immediately upon activation of the EOC.
-They report and are briefed along with the first watch, and are then released until their rotation begins. - c.
-EOC staff/agency/unit representatives must be fully familiar with their staff/agency/unit policies and procedures, and be empowered to conduct coordination and make decisions for their organization. - d.
+Each watch section stands one twelve hour watch rotation during each 24-hour period.

+b.
+Each tasked staff/component/tenant will provide for relief for their personnel in the event 24-hour EOC operations are required.
+Relief personnel are assigned to the EOC immediately upon activation of the EOC, they report and are briefed along with the first watch, and are then released until their rotation begins.

+c.
+EOC staff/component/tenant representatives must be fully familiar with their staff/agency/unit policies and procedures, and be empowered to conduct coordination, and make decisions for their organization.

+d.
 Under some circumstances the EOC may be required to operate under secure conditions.
-In these circumstances, all personnel assigned to the EOC should possess a current SECRET security clearance.
-The EOC Facilities Manager will normally identify security clearance requirements in the EOC Activation Warning Order. - e.
-All personnel assigned to the watch should expect to serve until the emergency has passed and the EOC is stood down, and should therefore be prepared to be confined to the Base Command Post (CP) (Building 1) area for the duration of the activation.
+In these circumstance's all personnel assigned to the EOC should possess a current SECRET security clearance.
+The EOC Facilities Manager will normally identify security clearance requirements in the EOC Activation Warning Order.

+e.
+All personnel assigned to the watch should expect to serve twelve hours on and 12 hours off until the emergency has passed and the EOC is stood down.
+Assigned watch officers should be prepared to be confined to the Base Command Post (CP) (Building 1 or Building-11/Spring'22) area for the duration of the activation.

-6. Key EOC Staff Members and Their Duties
+6. Key EOC Staff Members and their Duties